← Back to Home

 1. Data Sources

-GitHub (trending repos, developer profiles) · StackOverflow (technology tag trends) · HackerNews (top discussions, Who's Hiring) · Reddit (community sentiment) · Dev.to (developer articles) · arXiv (research papers in CS/AI) · PyPI & npm (package download trends) · Adzuna & Remotive (job market signals) · HuggingFace & Kaggle (AI/ML community activity)
+GitHub (trending repos, developer profiles) · StackOverflow (technology tag trends) · HackerNews (top discussions) · HackerNews Who's Hiring (monthly job thread) · Dev.to (developer articles) · arXiv (research papers in CS/AI) · OpenReview (peer-review records) · PyPI & npm (package download trends) · Adzuna & Remotive (job market signals) · Greenhouse & Lever (public job boards) · HuggingFace (AI/ML model and dataset metadata) · SEC EDGAR (entity-level regulatory filings)

 All collection uses official APIs with rate limiting, exponential backoff, and robots.txt compliance.
 Sources that are temporarily unavailable are skipped gracefully — reports are generated from whatever sources responded.